SvrT31/ardusub_sim/README.md

 ## To compile this code:

-Once that is done, paste this code on terminal -
+Before starting, put this on a terminal -
 ```
 mkdir ardusub
 cd ardusub